epfl-ada/ada-2023-project-abadakor/README.md

 Once the influence factor has been computed for all characters from all movies, perform grouping by themes explained in **_parallel questions_** stated above.
 Use further statistical analysis comprising CI in order to enunciate results supported by data.

 ### Visualization
-Use of `Plotly` Python graphing library to display interactive results and support data story.
+Use of `Plotly` Python graphing library to display interactive results and support data story and `D3.js` for other advanced custom graphs and visualisations.

 ## Missing data and biases